niolabs/docs/docs/includes/architecture.md

 The nio [System Designer](/system-designer) is the tool that allows you to arrange these blocks, services and instances to build your own nio systems.
 The only limitation is your imagination.

 ![system designer](/img/intro-systemdesigner.jpg)

+## <span class="allow-caps">System Monitor</span>
+The nio [System Monitor](/monitoring/system-monitor) is the tool that allows you to monitor the status of all deployed instances within nio systems.